Dual chamber discrimination: V=A

 - V=A: if all criteria are fulfilled; morphology (60%, 5 out of 8), sudden onset (20%)

-Episode diagnosed as SVT in the V=A arm; in this patient, 2 out of 2 criteria are needed for the diagnosis of VT; both criteria (morphology and sudden onset) indicate SVT, the device diagnoses SVT and no therapy is delivered.
+Episode diagnosed as SVT in the V=A arm; this patient requires 2 out of 2 criteria for the diagnosis of VT.
+Since both criteria point to SVT, the device diagnosed an SVT and no therapy delivered.

-- slight slowing of the ventricular rate and diagnosis of return to sinus rhythm (5 VS);
+- slowing of the ventricular rate and diagnosis of return to sinus rhythm (5 VS).